-Cost of Living in Merida Mexico
+Cost of Living in Merida Mexico in 2023

 Generally speaking, the cost of living in Merida, Mexico (and Mexico as a whole) is substantially cheaper than the cost of living in the United States, the United Kingdom, and other “western” countries.
 Research indicates that Mexico is the 120th most expensive country in the world.

-The US is the 8th most expensive country, and the UK is the 12th most expensive.
+When we compare that to the US and the UK, we can see that the US is the 8th most expensive country, and the UK is the 12th most expensive.
 So right off the bat, you can probably see that you are going to save yourself some money by moving to Mexico, even if you don’t make any changes to your quality of living.

 Obviously, the reduced cost of living, the good weather, incredible Yucatecan food, and the proximity to the best beaches in the Yucatan make Merida an appealing place to move to.
 As such, a lot of western ex-pats have been moving here in recent years.

 Currently, there are more than 11,000 American and Canadian ex-pats living in the wider area of the city.
 New housing developments are constantly popping up around the city limits, and the number of international residents in the city is growing exponentially year on year.

 The influx of international residents with more disposable income is pushing up prices in the city.
 So for sure, Merida is more expensive than other parts of Mexico and the cost of living is only going to continue to rise.

 One thing that is worth keeping in mind if you are looking at the cost of living in Merida is the fact that the Mexican peso has strengthened substantially over the last year.
 For the past couple of years, $1 USD would buy you 20 pesos.